jersoncarin/hooks/README.md

 # Jers Hooks API for PHP

-Hooks is a hooking system which like wordpress hooking
+JersHooks is a hooking system which inspired by wordpress hooking api

   - apply_filters
   - add_filter